Joshiwavm/jackknify/docs/_build/html/_sources/index.rst.txt

 The package has been tested and used for ALMA data but the technique is broadly applicable to any interferometric data s.

-To get started, checkout the :doc:`install` page.
+To get started, check out the :doc:`install` page.

 .. toctree::
    :maxdepth: 2